qutech/QuMADA/docs/tutorials.rst

 The connection to the metadabase is required for loading information of already existing samples and measurements (so you do not have to enter them again) and
 - of course - for storing the data.
 Right now, we are only interested in creating the metadata object for usage in our measurements.

-In case you have not already initialized a QCoDeS database you can easily do so by using the load_db(path_to_db [optional) method, which either takes the path to the database you want to use or, when no argument is supplied, opens an open-file prompt allowing you to simply pick the database you want to use (be aware that the prompt might pop up behind other windows).
+In case you have not already initialized a QCoDeS database you can easily do so by using the qcodes initialise_or_create_database_at method(path :str).
+If you already created a QCoDeS database simply use load_db(path : str [optional]), which either takes the path to the database you want to use or, when no argument is supplied, opens an open-file prompt allowing you to simply pick the database you want to use (be aware that the prompt might pop up behind other windows).

 At this point we have taken care of all preliminary steps required before defining the measurement.